 And making a video montage is super easy now.

+What helps with homesickness?
 We've developed an easy video montage maker so that anyone can make a beautiful video as a surprise gift.
 It's called VidDay, and it's a web app, which means it's used through an internet browser so that no one needs to download anything.

 With VidDay, you can easily collect videos and photos from friends and family, arrange them in the order you want, and the app makes the video montage for you.
-No editing skills required.
+No editing skills are required.

 Take Alyssa, for example.